burncycl/blinkstick-audio-led-visualizer/README.md

 ```

 ### Manual Dependency Installation
-Recommend you use the `install.sh` script and use Python Virtual Environments, as opposed to running these commands manually.
+Recommend use `install.sh` script and Python Virtual Environments, as opposed to running these commands manually.

 Python
 ```